tag1consulting/ckeditor_comment/INSTALL.md

 ###Development Requirements
 If you plan on developing this module, it requires [Grunt](http://gruntjs.com) - The JavaScript Task Runner.

-Navigate into the root of this project and run:
-`npm install`

-After the development node modules have been installed, you can run:
-`grunt watch`

-This will watch for any changes made in the `./src` folder and automatically compile them into the appropriate `./plugin` file.
+Navigate into the root of this project and run: `npm install` After the development node modules have been installed, you can run: `grunt watch` This watches for any changes made in the `./src` folder and automatically compile them into the appropriate `./plugin` file.

 ###Release
-`grunt build` - Compiles all files and increments the MINOR version of the project.
+* `grunt build` - Compiles all files and increments the MINOR version of the project.
-`grunt build:major` - Compiles all files and increments the MAJOR version of the project.
+* `grunt build:major` - Compiles all files and increments the MAJOR version of the project.